Compensation Claims for Slips, Trips and Falls

 As with all personal injury claims, it must be possible to hold another person or company at fault for the accident that caused your injury.
 It is this third party, or in most cases their insurance company, that will pay any compensation awarded to you.

 Who is held responsible for your accident will depend on where and why you have slipped, tripped or fallen oven.
 If you have tripped on a damaged pavement for example, it may be possible to make a compensation claim against the local council.

 Supermarkets, cafes, pubs, shops and other businesses have a legal responsibility to ensure their premises are safe for both visitors and employees.
-Under health and safety laws they must take reasonable steps to prevent accidents occurring.
-Regarding slips and trips, this could include the following:
+Under health and safety laws they must take reasonable steps to prevent accidents from occurring.
+Regarding slips and trips at work and in public places, this could include the following: